PragnaPriyatham/PragnaProfile/README.md

-Sure!
-Here's the modified README file with your name, Pragna Priyatham Kandula:

----

 # My Personal Portfolio Website (Django)

 Personal portfolio website built using the Django framework for the backend, with CSS, JS, and Bootstrap for the frontend.
 It is a dynamic site that allows you to control the content of the site through the admin area.